safrazik/breeze.server.php.demo/README.md

+# Project Status:  🚨 Unmaintained 🚨

+This project is no longer maintained.
+We will not be accepting pull requests, addressing issues, nor making future releases.

 # Breeze PHP Server Demo

 This is a minimal demonstration application that makes use of the [Breeze PHP Server](https://github.com/adrotec/breeze.server.php) library